IDA-RE-things/IDA-RE-things/README.md

 - Extending `IDA/Hexrays` (including long-time reversing), writing additional tools, Created plugins. (some done, some in progress)

 ### Windows internals:
 - I'm prefer Windows XP, because of its leaked src code.
 And dont moving totally to Windows7.
 (While using in parallel).
 If I found some bugs, I'm rely only to myself.
-As with owned legacy (but nice) car from 2000x.
+As with owned legacy (but nice) German E-Class car from 2000x.
 - reworked and recompiled parts of leaked Windows NT code, +created and reworked tools for it.
 - I'm have created my own custom Win7+ API emulation libraries (including SRWLock APIs) to run some new programs on WinXP.
 - time-to-time working with/reversing of Win32-related system DLL's.